NLeSC/python-template/README.md

 If you don't want to change any of your answers, but only want to update your project according to the latest template updates, you can provide the `--skip-answered` option.
-This tells copier to reuse all of your previous answers, and simply bring in all updates from the template into your current project, such as updating which Python versions are supported.
+This tells Copier to reuse all of your previous answers, and simply bring in all updates from the template into your current project, such as updating which Python versions are supported.
 You will still be asked to answer any new questions that have been added to